top of page

 The verb 'nurture' has its etymological origins in Latin.
 It is derived from the Latin word 'nutrire,' which means 'to feed' or 'to nourish.'
 In Latin, 'nutrire' was used both in the literal sense of feeding and nurturing the body and in the broader sense of fostering and supporting growth and development, whether physical or intellectual.
 Over time, 'nurture' entered the English language to describe the act of providing care, support, and encouragement for the growth and development of someone or something.
 It conveys the idea of fostering well-being and nurturing potential, emphasizing the role of care and support in enabling individuals or ideas to thrive.
 'Nurture' reflects its Latin origins in the concept of nourishing and promoting growth through attentive care and support.

-Quiz: Find the meaning of the verb nurture:
+Find the correct meaning of the verb nurture:

 Try Again!